freeCodeCamp/freeCodeCamp/docs/README.md

 ## Quick commands reference when working locally

-A quick reference to the commands that you will need, when working locally.
+A quick reference to the commands that you will need when working locally.

 | command | description |
 | ------- | ----------- |